Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 - Most of the documentation is showing the logs and code in practice that is necessary for the creation of the Airflow integration.

 ## What works

+Huang:
+- Lots of good information, provided there is time

 Jukka:
 - Lots of good log information and documentation that is usable specifically for our project.

 ## Suggested improvements

+Huang:
+- Too much info crammed into one part, gets overwhelming very quickly
+- Info should be separated into "Must know" and "Nice to know"
+- In general needs more polishing such as removing repetitive useful links
+- Long parts, for example codes, could be "collapsed" initially
+- Challenging to understand without concrete steps

 Jukka:
 - Separating the theory parts of the technologies and the practice of showing coding and logs to separate blocks.
 Other idea is to have the concrete coding done in separate blocks of the documentation.
 - Separating the DAGs and coding into their own documentations.